kushi3/GRIPMAY2021_DATA_SCIENCE_TASKS/#TASK1_Linear_Regression/Readme.md

+**GRIP Data Science Tasks - The Sparks Foundation**

-#Task1	- Prediction using Supervised Machine Learning
+**#Task1**	- Prediction using Supervised Machine Learning

-Problem - What will be predicted score if a student studies for 9.25 hrs/ day?
+**Problem -** What will be predicted score if a student studies for 9.25 hrs/ day?

-Solution- Using the dataset provided, train the linear regression machine learning algorithm to predict score when hours is provided
+**Solution-** Using the dataset provided, train the linear regression machine learning algorithm to predict score when hours is provided

 Use Supervised Learning Algorithm